-We’ll start by discussing what pyramid workouts are and why they are beneficial before ending with some workout examples that you can follow.
+We’ll start by discussing a bit more about what pyramid workouts are.
+We’ll cover why they are beneficial, before ending with some workout examples you can follow.

 What is a Pyramid Workout?

 Let’s start first with a definition.
-A pyramid workout is a type of speed workout that uses intervals that get increasingly shorter and faster after each rep and then it reverses back down and gets longer until the workout is complete.
+A pyramid is a type of speed workout that uses intervals that get increasingly longer (or shorter) after each rep, and then it reverses back down and gets shorter (or longer) until the workout is complete.

 What are the Benefits of a Pyramid Workout?

-Mixing things up is beneficial in many areas of life, and running is definitely one of them.
-What’s great about pyramid workouts is that they provide benefits in many aspects of your running and not just physical ones.
+Mixing things up is beneficial in many areas of life.
+Running is definitely one of them.
+What’s great about pyramid workouts is that they provide benefits in many aspects of your running.
+And not just physical ones.